RouleThomas/Akizu_Lab/008_ChIPseq_YAP_Conchi/001__ChIPseq_V1/labnote.md

-## Test Activation point condition specific with EZH2 - OK
+## FAIL WRONG TRAJ  Test Activation point condition specific with EZH2 - OK

 Here is the method Conchi proposed.
 Define pseudotime activation point separately for each condition (done at `### Condiments humangastru72hrs - pseudotime WT and DASA separated` in `002/003`); and check H3K27me3 level.
 Check whether DASA accelerate H3K27me3-target gene activation (eg. genes activated later in CONTROL will be activated earlier in DASA (higher postiive correlation)); because likely less H3K27me3 in YAPKO at hESC (*true for EZH2, when using logFCLineage > 1*)